mrvautin/expressCart/README.md

 This email is used for any email receipts which are sent by your website.

-##### Free shipping threshold

-expressCart allows for the addition of a free shipping threshold.
-The cart will remove the shipping costs once the order has exceeded the `Free shipping threshold` value.
-If the value of the cart is beneath the `Free shipping threshold`, the cart will add the `Flat shipping rate` to the total amount.

 ##### Payment Gateway

 This determines which payment gateway to use.
 You will also need to configure your payment gateway configuration file here: `/config/<gateway_name>.json`